pierre-geeraert/convert-csv-to-ldif/README.md

 You have to create a "ignore" folder and put a "ldap_credential" in this folder.
-In this file, put your crednential:
+In this file, put your credential:
 {"id": "cn=admin,dc=ldap,dc=fr", "password": "PASSWORD", "server": "ldap.fr", "token_pushbullet":  "TOKEN", "baseDN":  "dc=ldap,dc=fr"}

+##to do:
+send email when new contact found in VCF automatically create contact with VCF infos and ask by mail if we need to change finish birthday script and push to prod
+(python) web interface (django ??)